honeybadgermn/RAG-LLM-for-Jira-Ticket-Analysis/README.md

 How to Run
 1. Clone the repository:
 2. Start all services: docker compose up --build #Optionally use -d
-3. After first build you need to pull the model "docker exec -it ollama /bin/sh -c "ollama pull llama2"
+3. After first build you need to pull the model. (docker exec -it ollama /bin/sh -c "ollama pull llama2")
 4. Access the UI: http://localhost:3000

 Future Enhancements